beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 ```
 Here we fetch the device locale in order to initialize the translation library.

-## 2. Home screen widget development
+## Home screen widget development

-### 2.1.
-Set up local development environment
+### Set up local development environment
 TODO

-### 2.2 Developing a new widget
+### Developing a new widget

-In order to facilitate the development of third-party widgets we created an example widget.
+In order to ease the development of third-party widgets we created an example widget.
 The widget uses the Beekeeper SDK accessible through the HomeScreenSDK to fetch and display user profiles.

 Make sure to follow the instruction steps in the code to find the essential bits and pieces.